brian-tam/dreamify.github.io/README.md

-# Dreamify Website
+# Dreamify Privacy Policy

-This repository contains the website for Dreamify, an iOS app that allows users to transform their photos with AI-powered artistic styles.
+This repository contains the privacy policy for the Dreamify app, which is hosted on GitHub Pages.

+## Overview

+Dreamify is an iOS/Android application that allows users to upload pictures and apply AI-generated styles to their photos.
+This repository hosts the privacy policy and legal documentation required for app store submissions.

 ## Contents

-- `index.html` - Main landing page
+- `index.html` - The main privacy policy page
-- `privacy.html` - Privacy policy page
+- `styles.css` - Styling for the privacy policy page

-## Deployment to GitHub Pages
+## Deployment

-To deploy this website to GitHub Pages:

-1. Push this repository to GitHub
-2. Go to the repository settings on GitHub
-3. Scroll down to the "GitHub Pages" section
-4. Under "Source", select the branch you want to deploy (usually "main" or "master")
-5. Click "Save"
-6. GitHub will provide you with the URL where your site is published

-Once deployed, the site will be available at: `https://[your-username].github.io/DreamifySite/`

-## Local Development

-To preview the site locally, simply open the HTML files in your browser.
+This site is deployed using GitHub Pages.
+The live version can be accessed at: https://[your-github-username].github.io/DreamifySite/

 ## Contact

-For any inquiries, please contact: brian@briantam.co
+For any questions regarding the privacy policy or the app, please contact:

+- Email: brian@briantam.co

+## License

+© 2024 Brian Tam.
+All rights reserved.